TurboWarp/extensions/docs/turbotranslate.md

 # TurboTranslate

-TurboTranslate is an extension designed to make localizing and translating TurboWarp games effortless.
-Forget about tedious list lookups, manual delimiter splits, and endless nested if-else blocks.

-TurboTranslate gives you visual blocks to manage multilingual dictionaries, dynamic variable substitution, smart pluralization (e.g. 1 item, 2 items), system language auto-detection, and reactive language-change events.
+TurboTranslate is an extension for localizing Scratch projects into different languages.

+Instead of writing custom list parsers or nested checks for each language, you can store translations in a dictionary and look them up with blocks.

-## Features
+## Key Concepts

-- **13 Built-in Languages**: English, Russian, Spanish, French, German, Chinese, Japanese, Korean, Portuguese, Italian, Polish, Turkish, and Ukrainian supported out-of-the-box.
-- **Custom Languages**: Easily add regional dialects or fictional languages (like Elvish or Klingon).
-- **Default Current Language**: All translation lookup blocks default to `current language`, so you don't have to specify the language repeatedly.
-- **Smart Pluralization**: Natural plural handling for both 2-form languages (English, German, Spanish, etc.) and complex 3-form Slavic languages (Russian, Ukrainian, Polish).
-- **Event-Driven UI**: `when language changed` instantly alerts your sprites to update their text.
-- **Export & Import**: Full JSON backup and restore so you can package or fetch translation packs.
+- **Languages**: 13 common languages are included by default (English, Russian, Spanish, French, German, Ukrainian, Japanese, Chinese, etc.).
+Custom languages can be added at any time.
+- **Language code vs Name**: Languages are identified by standard codes like `en` or `ru`, but also have human-readable names like `English` or `Русский`.
+- **Fallbacks**: If a translation is missing in the current language, TurboTranslate falls back to English.
+- **Plurals**: Supports grammatical plural forms (`.one`, `.few`, `.many`, `.other`) with `{n}` replacement for numbers.

 ## Blocks

-### Language Management
+### Language Settings

 ```scratch
 set language to [en v] :: #4361ee
 ```

-Sets the active game language and triggers the `when language changed` hat event across all sprites.
+Sets the current language and triggers the `when language changed` event.

 ---